javakishore-veleti/Trade-Data-Ingest-Pipeline-PySpark-Cloud/README.md

 - Generates 2 million rows of synthetic trade events (across 200 CSV files)
 - Each `(TradeId, CustomerId)` pair is globally unique to prevent duplicate keys
-- Data is typecast to align with the PostgreSQL schema
+- Data is typecast to align with the Postgres SQL schema
 - Batch ingestion metadata includes file name, row count, status, timestamps, and a random concurrent number
 - All processed files are archived for traceability